Marion County, Florida

-Marion County is located in the northern portion of the U.S. state of Florida.
-As of the 2020 census, the population was 375,908.
+Marion County is a county located in the North Central region of the U.S. state of Florida.
+As of the 2020 United States census, the population was 375,908.
 Its county seat is Ocala.

-Marion County comprises the Ocala, FL Metropolitan Statistical Area. it includes part of Ocala National Forest, which also extends into three other counties.
+Marion County comprises the Ocala, Florida Metropolitan Statistical Area.
+It includes part of Ocala National Forest, which also extends into three other counties.

 History

 Native Americans

 Evidence of ancient indigenous cultures has been found in Marion County, as well as of the earliest encounter between European explorers and historic indigenous peoples.
 In 1976, an archaeological investigation found ancient artifacts in Marion County that appear to be the oldest in mainland United States.
 Excavations at an ancient stone quarry (on the Container Corporation of America site (8Mf154) in Marion County) yielded "crude stone implements".
 Thousands of pieces of chert were found at the site.
 These showed signs of extensive wear and were found in deposits below those holding Paleo-Indian artifacts.
 Thermoluminescence dating and weathering analysis independently gave dates of 26,000 to 28,000 Years Before Present (YBP) for the production of these artifacts, prior to Clovis points.
 The findings suggested human habitation in this area much earlier than documented by other evidence.
 Barbara Purdy had bipoint evidence from the CCA site, which also predated Clovis points, which she reported in a 2008 paper.

 The county seat of Ocala, Florida, is named for a Timucuan village visited and recorded by the Spanish Hernando de Soto expedition in the sixteenth century.
 During the colonial period, Spain and Great Britain traded control of this area.